object:Ann Marsden's wedding dress

 2. Owned by:

-Owned by Elizabeth Marsden in 1793, Ann Marsden in 1822.
+According to the family provenance the fabric is thought to have initially been made into a wedding dress for Elizabeth Marsden in 1793 and subsequently restyled and worn by Ann Marsden in 1822.
 The Marsden family costumes were given to the Royal Australian Historical Society in 1919 by the executors of the estate of Eliza Hassall (2/11/1834 - 26/12/1917).
 They were then transferred to the Powerhouse Museum in 1981.

 3. Worn by: